-I don't know about you, but one of my goals for 2020 is to get my skincare game all the way together.
+I don't know about you, but one of my goals is to get my skincare game all the way together.
 I'm trying to be out here with clear skin and looking fully moisturized, okurrr!
 So, I've been doing some research and African black soap may be the one thing that is missing from my routine.

 Clearly I've been living under a rock because black soap has been the GOAT of the skincare game for a long time.
 It's known to heal breakouts, purify the skin, fade dark spots, and so much more.
 When it comes to finding the right soap, it can be tricky.
 Depending on your skin type, you need to be mindful of how frequently you're using it to clean your face.
 For those who suffer from dry skin, it can be a bit too harsh to use on a daily basis—at first.
 So, ease yourself into it and figure out whether this is something to add daily or weekly into your routine.
 I can't lie, I'm a newbie when it comes to black soap; but if we have the gems, you know we're going to share them with you.

 With that being said, here are some African black soaps you may want to add to your skincare routine: